Northern hospitality group gets permission for hotel off Capel Street

 Northern hotel and entertainment group has secured planning permission for its first major investment in the Republic after An Bord Pleanála approved its plans for a 98-bedroom hotel in Dublin’s north inner city.

-The board rejected an appeal by a number of parties including independent councillor Mannix Flynn and fashion photographer Perrie Ogden against the decision of Dublin City Council to give the green light to the group’s proposed hotel on the site of the former Boland’s bakery off Capel Street.
+The board rejected an appeal by a number of parties including independent councillor Mannix Flynn and fashion photographer Perry Ogden against the decision of Dublin City Council to give the green light to the group’s proposed hotel on the site of the former Boland’s bakery, off Capel Street.

 It is the second attempt by Beannchor, which owns the five-star Merchant Hotel in Belfast, to seek planning permission for a hotel on the site of the former bakery through its subsidiary, Cathedral Leisure.